10 Common DeFi Investment Mistakes and How to Avoid Them

 To truly understand high APYs, it’s important to recognize their structure.
 High yields are typically made up of two primary components:

-Component Description Risk Level
+Risk Level

-Rewards APY Extra incentives, often distributed as governance tokens Higher
+Extra incentives, often distributed as governance tokens

 "DeFi, with the combination of an assortment of digital funds, automation of key processes, and more complex incentive structures that work across protocols - each with their own rapidly changing tech and governance practices - make for new types of security risks...
 Yet, despite these risks, the high yields are undeniably attractive to draw more users."